-SKYLINE MEDICAL INC. Form 10-Q
+SKYLINE MEDICAL INC.

+Form 10-Q

-The quarterly period ended March 31, 2015
+The quarterly period ended June 30, 2015

-Exhibit

-No. Description
+Exhibit No. Description

-31.1 Certification of Principal Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+3.1 Certification of Amendment to Certificate of Incorporation regarding increase in share capital, filed with the Delaware Secretary of State on July 24, 2015 (1) 4.1 Form of Exchange Agreement with Holders of Series A Preferred Stock (2) 4.2 Form of Amendment to Senior Convertible Notes and Agreement by and Between Skyline Medical Inc. and Senior Convertible Noteholders (2) 31.1 Certification of Principal Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of Principal Executive Officer and Principal Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS XBRL Instance Document 101.SCH XBRL Extension Schema Document 101.CAL XBRL Extension Calculation Linkbase Document 101.DEF XBRL Extension Definition Linkbase Document 101.LAB XBRL Extension Labels Linkbase Document 101.PRE XBRL Extension Presentation Linkbase Document

-Filed herewith.
+\ Filed herewith.

-In accordance with Rule 406T of Regulation S-T, this information is deemed not "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended.
+\\ In accordance with Rule 406T of Regulation S-T, this information is deemed not "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended.